 The pandemic has hit low-income communities of color particularly hard.
 WATCH NOW to see how EHF doubled down on efforts to improve community conditions so everyone can have a fair shot at a healthy life.
 Learn more in our new short film about our work:

-From home-visiting programs to innovative models based in pediatric clinics, EHF is providing $3.5 million to efforts that are focused on helping parents and caregivers promote early childhood brain development.
-It’s part of EHF’s plan to give the youngest Texans in need the best chance at a healthy life.
+From new virtual programs to successful models based in pediatric clinics, Episcopal Health Foundation is providing $2 million to efforts across Texas that are helping moms, dads and other caregivers promote healthy brain development for the youngest Texans.

 In order to meet the deadline of migrating grants data into the a new online grants data system, EHF is moving the Cycle 2/Goal 2 Letter of Inquiry (LOI) and Application submission deadlines to earlier dates.